 - Data dictionary to document organizational metadata and its use, origin, format and relationship to other data

 - Active metadata graph to continuously refresh and improve context around information stored in the data ecosystem

 - Privacy by design to manage policies and compliance and incorporate privacy into all data activities

 - Embedded enterprise data catalog to enable business users to discover and examine trusted data across the enterprise in minutes

 - Intuitive workflow management to streamline processes and facilitate collaboration

 - Wide-ranging connectivity to connect to common data sources and systems

 Collibra Data Governance

-Across the globe, hundreds of organizations use Collibra Data Governance to embrace adaptive data governance and achieve Data Intelligence.
+Across the globe, hundreds of organizations use Collibra Data Governance to embrace adaptive data and analytics governance and achieve Data Intelligence.
 Collibra Data Governance allows organizations to create a shared language around their data to facilitate agile decision making and help them keep pace with change.
 With Collibra’s secure and scalable platform and automated governance and stewardship tasks, businesses can continue to trust their data while they grow.